“Boilerplate provision” is the term used it refer to specific standard clauses that usually appear at the end of a contract.

 And which boilerplate provisions include and drafted can significantly impact our rights and liabilities under the contract.

-Suppose indemnification clause can draft as the cross indemnity where both parties indemnify each other.
+Suppose the indemnification clause can draft as a cross-indemnity where both parties indemnify each other.

-And it can be the one-way indemnity where only one of the parties agrees to indemnify the other.
+And it can be a one-way indemnity where only one of the parties agrees to indemnify the other.

 We don’t want to sign off on these provisions without reading them carefully because they can take significant consequences down the road if we end up in a dispute and lawsuit over the contract.